-- Why wasn’t Polly the same girl anymore when Chris came back and wanted her to go live and work with him again?
+- Why wasn’t Polly the same girl when Chris returned and wanted her to go live and work with him again?
 What changed?
-Could she have changed back, if she really wanted to, and would she ever have been happy in that life again?
+Could she have changed back if she really wanted to, and would she ever have been happy in that life again?
 What kinds of things make us change into different people, for example, from one relationship to another?

-- Why do you think the vicar picked that particular passage from the Bible to read from at the funeral?
+- Why do you think the vicar picked that particular passage from the Bible to read at the funeral?
 Why did the men sing that particular song?
 Were these appropriate choices, or can you think of any better ones?

 - How did Kerensa end up with who she did?
 Was it a fitting match?
 How?

-- Near the end of the story, Polly admitted to not wanting much to change in Polbearne, and wondering is she was turning into Mrs. Manse.
+- Near the end of the story, Polly admitted to not wanting much to change in Polbearne and wondering if she was turning into Mrs. Manse.
 In some ways, was she?
 How did she still remain different?

 When “marching along narrow shady country lanes with no particular plan in mind,” Polly walked past a large rosemary plant, which she promptly grabbed some of for her fresh-baked bread.
 She also sold some of Huckle’s honey alongside her bread.
 Polly also admitted to loving pain d’epices, which is a French bread usually made with rye flour, and spices such as cinnamon, ginger, and even orange zest.
-So for this book, I combined rosemary, honey, a little cinnamon and orange zest into the a savory-sweet spice cupcake, with a honey cinnamon frosting.
+So for this book, I combined rosemary, honey, a little cinnamon and orange zest into a savory-sweet spice cupcake with a honey cinnamon frosting.

 - 2 1/2 cups unbleached all-purpose flour

 - 1 stick (1/2 cup) salted butter, softened to room temperature

 - 1/2 cup brown sugar

 - 2 large eggs

 - 3/4 cup milk, I used 2%, but anything other than skim will work

 - 1 1/2 teaspoons ground cinnamon